neurolibre/docs.neurolibre.org/source/BAREMETAL_TO_BINDERHUB.rst

 =======================

-Installation of the BinderHub  from bare-metal is fully automatic and reproducible through `terraform <https://www.terraform.io/>`_ configuration runned via `this <https://github.com/neurolibre/neurolibre-binderhub/blob/master/Dockerfile>`_ Docker container.
+Installation of the BinderHub  from bare-metal is fully automatic and reproducible through `terraform <https://www.terraform.io/>`_ configuration runned using `this Docker container <https://github.com/neurolibre/neurolibre-binderhub/blob/master/Dockerfile>`_.

 The following is intended for neurolibre backend developpers, but can be read by anyone interrested in our process.
 It assumes that you have basic knowledge on using the command line on a remote server (bash, ssh authentification..).